linux-china/jenv/README.md

   * show: display candidate's detail information

 ## jenvrc support
-jenvrc is file contains candidate and the version as following:
+jenvrc is jenv setup file which contains candidate and the version as following:

        java=1.6.0_45
        maven=3.0.5